NightWolve75/NightWolve75/README.md

 6) Hydlide (1999)[Windows 95/98/ME/2K/XP/V/7] 2004

 I basically just cracked this game upon request by the translator, debugged it to disable the registration system and free it as the abandonware that it is so everyone can install/play it!
-I remember I rented the NES port and liked it, but I never gave this PC one a try.
+I remember I rented the NES port as a kid and liked it, but I never gave this PC one a try.
 It was merely a favor for a fellow localizer/collaborator.<br/>
 Patch: https://www.romhacking.net/translations/845/

 <img width="49%" src="https://github.com/user-attachments/assets/0472ffb1-666e-4e4e-8dd0-796d4ca61f00" />